FedML-AI/doc.fedml.ai/docs/deploy/quickstart_docker.md

 ![Docker_Deploying.png](pics%2FDocker_Deploying.png)

 After few minutes, the model will be deployed to the serverless GPU cloud.
-You can find the deployment details in the `Deploy` -> `Endpoints` tab in the TensorOpera AI Cloud dashboard.
+You can find the deployment details in the `Deploy` -> `Endpoints` tab in the ChainOpera AI Cloud dashboard.
 ![Docker_Endpoints.png](pics%2FDocker_Endpoints.png)

 You may interact with the deployed model by using the curl, Python, or JavaScript command under the `API` tab.